API Reference

 ValueError: Can only merge compatible sketches

-Query count for a key.
+Query the estimated count for a key.

 Examples